-Two hunger-striking teachers go on trial in Turkey
+Trial of two hunger-striking teachers opens in Turkey

 That figure includes the ongoing high-profile Cumhuriyet newspaper trial, in which six journalists and managers from one of the country's last remaining opposition publications remain imprisoned on charges of supporting various terror organizations operating in Turkey.

-Seven others from the paper who had also been indicted were released under judicial supervision in July.
+Seven others from the paper who had been indicted were released under judicial supervision in July.

 But the trial -- which many observers are calling a crucial test of press freedom -- continues for their colleagues who were denied release by an Istanbul court on Monday.